-The reserved cells are for library use only (diagnostic, cleaning cartridges):
+The reserved cells are for library use only (diagnostic and cleaning cartridges):

-- Only in base module. - Number (n) can be configured from 0 to 3 (maximum rows in base module). - The first (n) cells in column 1 are reserved.
+Number (n) can be configured from 0 to 3 (maximum rows in base module).

-These cells are considered inaccessible to ACSLS.
+- Only affects base module the first (n) cells in column 1 are reserved. - These cells are considered inaccessible to ACSLS